Peripheral Artery Disease

 What is Peripheral Artery Disease?

-Peripheral artery disease is a narrowing of the peripheral arteries that carry blood away from the heart to other parts of the body.
+Peripheral artery disease, or PAD, is a narrowing of the peripheral arteries that carry blood away from the heart to other parts of the body.
 The most common type is lower-extremity PAD, in which blood flow is reduced to the legs and feet.

 Support That Empowers